There are different ways to get a Nao. The Nao Developer Program is one of them.

 How much does the Nao robot cost?

 I get the question asked quite often.
-So here is the answer: For a company or laboratory, a Nao robot costs between USD $4000 and $16000.
-It is only …
+So here is the answer: (UPDATED SUMMER 2014) Nao is available for about $8000 now.
+All the robots come with the …

 Nao robot plays connect 4

 Last week (November 14th), the Nao robot was able to show off its new skill: the little humanoid robot can now play Connect 4 with you!
 This is the …

 What I Want From Nao

 Why not give nao a phone app as well as 3 or 4g cability.
 And you could also develop basic games like checkers.
 This is not going to be me developing …